-School-Age (SA) Centers (aka Child Development Centers): (Ages 6-12 years) Offer before and after school programs, weekend activities during the school year, summer care and camps during school vacations.
+School-Age (SA) Centers (aka Child Development Centers): (Ages KG - 5th grade) Offer before and after school programs, summer care and camps during school vacations.
 Care is provided by trained staff and operations are subject to DoD Certification.
-(School Age Center [Child Development Center ages 6-10] 74016).
+Fort Leavenworth offers the Part-Day Preschool Program options at this facility September - May.

 Youth Centers (YCs): (Ages 11-18 years) The Youth Program offers comprehensive, supervised program options and affordable, quality, predictable services that are easily accessible for eligible youth in grades 6th through 12th (based on Ft.
 Leavenworth local school configuration) who are generally 11 - 18 years of age.
 This is achieved through a comprehensive Youth Program framework consisting of the Four Service Areas.
 Through formal partnership agreements with several nationally-recognized youth-serving organizations, such as United States Department of Agriculture (USDA), 4-H and Boys & Girls Clubs of America (BGCA), youth have access to programs, standardized curricula, special events, camps, scholarships, etc., no matter where they live.
 Supervision and programming is provided by trained staff and operations are subject to DoD Certification.
-(Youth Center 74066).

 Youth Sports & Fitness Programs: (Ages 3-18 years) Offer developmentally appropriate opportunities for children and youth to be engaged in individual and team sports, competitions, skill building clinics, and nutrition and health classes that foster development of life-long healthy habits.
-Provided by trained CYS Services employees and volunteer coaches in a variety of settings including Youth Centers, MWR Facilities, Schools, community fields and facilities.
+Provided by trained CYS employees and volunteer coaches in a variety of settings including Youth Centers, MWR Facilities, Schools, community fields and facilities.
 DODI 6060.4, AR-215-1, AR-608-10.

 - Baseline Programming includes:

-- o Team Sports
+- > Team Sports

-- o Individual Sports
+- Individual Sports

 - Fitness and Health

-- o Outreach
+- Outreach

 - Get Fit...
 Be Strong: A comprehensive health, fitness and wellness campaign in an effort to increase children and youth's physical activity and teach them healthy lifestyle techniques.
 The "Get Fit, Be Strong" initiative is executed in School Age Care (SAC), Middle-school/Teen Programs (MST), Child & Youth Sports & Fitness (CYSF) and Army Youth Programs in Your Neighborhood (AYPYN) Schools.
-All children and youth enrolled in SAC, MST, CYSF and AYPYN programs have daily opportunities to participate in self-directed and staff-facilitated physical fitness activities while earning recognition from the President's Challenge Physical Activity & Fitness Awards Program.
+All children and youth enrolled in SAC, MST, CYSF and AYPYN programs have daily opportunities to participate in self-directed and staff-facilitated physical fitness activities.
 CYS /AYPYN staff and parents will also be able to participate in this initiative, thus setting great examples and serving as role models for children and youth.
-IMCOM Operations Order 11-419.

 - National Alliance for Youth Sports (NAYS): NAYS is the nation's leading youth sports educator and advocate with national programs that educate administrators, coaches, officials and parents about their roles and responsibilities in the context of youth sports, in addition to offering youth development programs for children.
 Since 1993, the National Alliance for Youth Sports has created a unique partnership to bring quality youth sports programs to children on military bases in CONUS and OCONUS locations.
-Through NAYS CYS Services offers; youth sports coaches certification, youth sports officials training services, parental sports education and marketing services, Start Smart Sports Development Program for Child Development Services, and on site and on-line educational forums on Army installations worldwide.
+Through NAYS CYS offers; youth sports

+coaches certification, youth sports officials training services, parental sports education and marketing services, Start Smart Sports Development Program for Child Development Services, and on site and on-line educational forums on Army installations worldwide.